-In fiscal year 2021, the Company achieved 104.2% of the annual revenue target and 103.7% of the annual EBITDA target and, as a result, the executive officers earned 104.0% of their total target cash incentive bonus.
-The Committee believes that the cash incentive bonuses paid to the executive officers for performance in fiscal year 2021 were merited due to the Company's strong operating results summarized above, which were achieved in the environment of a rapidly evolving market throughout fiscal year 2021.
+In fiscal year 2022, the Company achieved 95% of the annual revenue target, 81% of the annual EBITDA target, and 76.3% of the D&I target and, as a result, the executive officers earned 88.9% of their total target cash incentive bonus.
+The Committee believes that the cash incentive bonuses paid to the executive officers for performance in fiscal year 2022 were merited due to the Company's strong operating results summarized above, which were achieved in a rapidly evolving market throughout fiscal year 2022 and despite continued supply challenges that had an impact on both top-line and bottom-line growth.

-2021 Cash Incentive Award
+2022 Cash Incentive Award